 - Getting married

 - Getting divorced or legally separated

-If you’d like to find an ideal health insurance plan, it’s essential that you look into the monthly premiums that you’ll be asked to pay.
-Paying these premiums will ensure that your coverage will continue.
+If you’re interested in finding an ideal health insurance plan, it’s essential that you look into the monthly premiums that you’ll be asked to pay.
+Paying these premiums will allow you to continue coverage.

 If you’re obtaining insurance on your own, you’ll pay your health insurance company directly.
 If you have employer-sponsored insurance, your premiums generally are paid directly to the insurance company and deducted from your paycheck.